Multi-bit quantum random number generator from path-entangled single photons: Experiment

-A path-entangled single photon produced in a way similar to the setup shown in Fig.\,\ref{fig:Schematic} is able to violate the CHSH inequality\,\cite{SGP21} and the maximum value of CHSH parameter obtained was $S=2.8$.
+In Fig.\,\ref{fig:puritySparaA} we show the theoretical expected value and experimental value for $S(\theta, 0)$ when $\theta^{\prime} = 3\pi/8$ and $\delta^{\prime} = \pi/4$.
+When $\theta = \pi/8$, that is when $\theta$ and $\delta$ are orthogonal to $\theta^{\prime}$ and $\delta^{\prime}$ we see maximum violation, $S = 2\sqrt{2} > 2$.
+For the above configuration $\delta =0$ and $\delta^{\prime}=\pi/4$ will be equivalent to absence of $BS_2$ and $BS_1$ and presence of $BS_2$ and $BS_1$, respectively.
+Parameter $S$ calculated from experimental output (Expt $100\%$) is in close agreement with theoretical value.
+Purity of path entangled state can be reduced by reducing the entanglement visibility using waveplates as shown in Fig.\,\ref{fig:ExptNoise}.
+With decrease in entanglement visibility we see the decrease in the maximum value of $S$.
+Transition from violation of CHSH inequality to validation of inequality is seen when visibility decreases below $70\%$, in agreement with previous results\,\cite{SGP21}.
+Fidelity of single photon events in attenuated laser source is lower than this threshold to show CHSH violation.
 This effectively self-certifies the device for the production of random bitstrings based on measurement of a coherent entangled state.
 As a result, the CHSH parameter $S$ serves as a reliable witness to the quantumness of the path-entangled QRNG setup.
 The threshold value of $S$ can thus be used as a certification that the randomness of the output contains a significant contribution from the quantum measurement.
 A value of $S$ greater than the classically expected maximum also provides a qualitative measure of entanglement, and therefore, purity of the state.